paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-6a-public-health-service.md

 (1) **Confidentiality and safety**

-  (A) *In general* — Grantees under this section shall ensure that all programs developed with grant funds address issues of confidentiality and patient safety and comply with applicable confidentiality and nondisclosure requirements under [section 13925(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section13925/b/2&num=0&edition=prelim) and the Family Violence Prevention and Services Act [[42 U.S.C.
+  (A) *In general* — Grantees under this section shall ensure that all programs developed with grant funds address issues of confidentiality and patient safety and comply with applicable confidentiality and nondisclosure requirements under [section 12291(b)(2) of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section12291/b/2&num=0&edition=prelim) and the Family Violence Prevention and Services Act [[42 U.S.C.
 10401](./chapter-110-family-violence-prevention-and-services.md#section-10401) et seq.], and that faculty and staff associated with delivering educational components are fully trained in procedures that will protect the immediate and ongoing security and confidentiality of the patients, patient records, and staff.
 Such grantees shall consult entities with demonstrated expertise in the confidentiality and safety needs of victims of domestic violence, dating violence, sexual assault, and stalking on the development and adequacy of confidentially and security procedures, and provide documentation of such consultation.

   (B) *Advance notice of information disclosure* — Grantees under this section shall provide to patients advance notice about any circumstances under which information may be disclosed, such as mandatory reporting laws, and shall give patients the option to receive information and referrals without affirmatively disclosing abuse.